 Also included on the project site is a 581-space pre-cast concrete parking deck and coastline expansion.
 The $40 million center was paid for through an additional three percent lodging tax.

 Stewart was the structural engineer of record for this project.
 In addition, Stewart provided special inspections services.
-A deep foundation system of driven H piles is being utilized due to uncontrolled and contaminated fill on site.
-Inspected components of the Convention Center and precast parking deck included special foundations (piles), the structural floor slab that spans to the piles to prevent settlement over time, a steel frame connecting outer welding and precast connection at the parking deck.
-Other inspections included structural steel, cast-in-place concrete, structural masonry, load bearing concrete and fireproofing.
+A deep foundation system of driven H piles was utilized due to uncontrolled and contaminated fill on site.
+Inspected components of the Convention Center and precast parking deck included special foundations (piles), the structural floor slab that spans to the piles to prevent settlement over time, a steel frame connecting outer welding, and precast connection at the parking deck.
+Other inspections included structural steel, cast-in-place concrete, structural masonry, load bearing concrete, and fireproofing.

 Wilmington’s commitment to a sustainable environment is reflected in the design and practices of the riverfront Convention Center.
 From the beginning, building with sustainability in mind was paramount.
 The finished center is an eco-friendly, LEED® Silver certified building.

 Add widgets in Appearance → Widgets → Footer Widgets